JensenNick/huawei_solar_eflr/README.md

 Now you have a little bit of editing to do, so if you are not used to do this, take your time and make sure you get it right.
 This will save you a lot of headache.
 Below is a picture with the lines marked that you need to have a look at.

-* **id:** Give each automation an id.
-This will make it editable in the GUI.
-In Studio Code Server place your cursor on this line with one spacing to the colon, left click and choose "Generate UUID At Cursor".
-Repeat this steps for the other automation.
-Alternatively you can use the Extension Pack "Text Poewr Tools".
-Hold down Ctrl+Shift+P, search for GUID, choose "Generate random GUIDs", hit "Return", chose "No dashed" and hit "Return" twice.
+* **id:** I recomend that you leave the automations without an id. just set it leave id as `[]`.
+If you set an `id` the automation will become it editable in the GUI - but it will be rmoved from your package file and put in the file with all your other GUI autimations and make it harder to identify.

 * **power:** With this value set at "50" you are letting the Huawei Solar PV to export up to 50 W of power.
 Power will always flow in one or the other direction, so by setting this value to e.g. 50 or 100 W you prevent the system from buying electricity.
 You can set this value to 0 W, at the risk that you may occasionally buy a small amount of electricity even with this automation in effect.